Immunizations

 Immunization Exemptions

-Nonmedical Immunizations Exemptions
+Nonmedical Exemptions

 Please note that nonmedical exemptions expire each year on June 30.